github/safe-settings/README.md

 In that set up, when changes happen to the settings files and there is a PR for merging the changes back to the `default` branch in the `admin` repo, `safe-settings` will run `checks`  – which will run in **nop** mode and produce a report of the changes that would happen, including the API calls and the payload.

 The checks will fail if `org-level` branch protections are overridden at the repo or suborg level with a lesser number of required approvers.

+### Error handling
+The app creates a `Check` at the end of its processing to indicate if there were any errors.
+The `Check` is called `safe-settings` and corrosponds to the latest commit on the `default` branch of the `admin` repo.

+- **push**: If the settings are created or modified, that is, if  push happens in the `default` branch of the `admin` repo and the file added or changed is `.github/settings.yml` or `.github/repos/*.yml`or `.github/suborgs/*.yml`, then the settings would be applied either globally to all the repos, or specific repos.
+For each repo, the settings that are actually applied depend on the default settings for the org, overlayed with settings for the suborg that the repo belongs to, overlayed with the settings for that specific repo.

 ### The Settings file